-Where a whistle is required, the head referee first whistles and then announces the reason for the whistle.
+In the penalty kick shoot-out, the head referee keeps the time. first whistles and then announces the reason for the whistle.
 The head referee may choose to use any normal sports whistle.
 Each whistle sound should be short and not too loud as to interfere with other fields and simultaneous games.
 The head referee must only sound the whistle in circumstances described in these rules.
-There are three circumstances when the whistle is sounded, Kick-off (see Section 3.6), a goal (see Section 3.3), and ending a half of gameplay (see Section 3.1).
+There are three circumstances when the whistle is sounded, Kick-off (seeSection 3.5), a goal (seeSection 3.3), and ending a half of gameplay (seeSection 3.1).

-The head referee should avoid handling the ball (except for placing a ball for kick-off), and avoid handling the robots.
+Any decision of the head referee is valid.
+There is no discussion about decisions during the game, neither between the assistant referees and the head referee, nor between the audience or the teams and the head referee.
+The main referee 's decision is final and can not be changed afterwards by video proof The head referee should avoid handling the ball (except for placing a ball for kick-off), and avoid handling the robots.
 Their duty is to monitor and adjudicate the game.
-The head referee should only handle robots and the ball if absolutely necessary to expedite gameplay or removal of penalised robots, where the assistant referees are otherwise occupied or too far away.
+The head referee should only handle robots and the ball if absolutely necessary to expedite gameplay or removal of penalized robots, where the assistant referees are otherwise occupied or too far away.